php-ru/symfony-docs-ru/validation/custom_constraint.rst

 Using the new Validator
 -----------------------

-Using custom validators is very easy, just as the ones provided by Symfony itself:
+You can use custom validators just as the ones provided by Symfony itself:

 .. configuration-block::